notonthehighstreet/AnalyticsEng-Interview-Technical-Task/README.md

 3. The whole test might take 60-90 minutes to complete
 4. Fork this repo to your profile for committing code to review.
 5. ERD and description of data set is provided below.
+6. The repo includes a template folder structure.

 ## Description of the data set